 The provisions of this Order are necessary and are the least restrictive means available to continue to adequately protect the public health.
 If any provision of this Order is held to be invalid, the reminder of the Order, including the application of such part or provision to other persons or circumstances, shall not be affected and shall continue in full force and effect.

 INTENT

 This Order sets forth to direct and support Chaffee County's COVID-19 response efforts.
-Chaffee County is committed to the "five commitments of containment" consisting of:
+Chaffee County is committed to the "Chaffee County COVID-19 Code of Conduct," which establishes the following expectations: